-Duck has been named One of the Top 10 Fido-Friendly Beach Towns in the United States!
+One of the Top 10 Fido-Friendly Beach Towns in the United States!

-Following are a few things to remember while in Duck with your canine friends:
+The following are a few things to remember while in Duck with your canine friends:

 Throughout Town